chrisruffalo/ee-config/README.md

 The following implementations of Locator are provided by default

-* MultiLocator - locates ISource elements by looking at the file system and classpath, this is the default locator
+* [MultiLocator](src/main/java/com/github/chrisruffalo/eeconfig/strategy/locator/MultiLocator) - locates ISource elements by looking at the file system and classpath, this is the default locator
-* FileLocator - locates files on the local filesystem
+* [FileLocator](src/main/java/com/github/chrisruffalo/eeconfig/strategy/locator/FileLocator) - locates files on the local filesystem
-* ResourceLocator - locates resources on the classpath
+* [ResourceLocator](src/main/java/com/github/chrisruffalo/eeconfig/strategy/locator/ResourceLocator) - locates resources on the classpath

 ### Property token resolution

 You can implement your own [PropertyResolver](src/main/java/com/github/chrisruffalo/eeconfig/strategy/property/PropertyResolver.java).
 There is also a [default implementation](src/main/java/com/github/chrisruffalo/eeconfig/strategy/property/DefaultPropertyResolver.java) to handle the resolution of properties within the resource paths.
 This could be overriden to provide different token types or possibly even a pre-seeded property set.
+You can load properties from the database, filesystem, or just about anywhere you need to in order to get the base values for your application.

 ### Putting it to work